CHECK YOUR INSURANCE COVERAGE TODAY OR SCHEDULE A FREE ASSESSMENT

-What is Body Checking, Why is it Harmful, and How Do I Stop?
+What Is Body Checking, Why Is It Harmful, And How Do I Stop?

 You see your body every day: in the mirror, shop windows, your mind’s eye.
 While it’s normal to look in the mirror when you’re getting ready for your day, or feel your body to, for example, see if there are bruises or bites, some people find themselves doing these things much more often.